Men-Oh-Pause, give your wives a break,

 They won’t cook once daily ‘cos you want your meals fresh,

-And I think that you know that they really need some rest.
+And I think you know that they really need some rest.

 Women-Oh-Pause, just stop and think.

-Is your busy lifestyle driving you to the brink?
+Are busy lifestyles driving you to the brink?

 Long working hours, then a fancy vacation,

-When you need to work less, and have a nice lazy stay-cation.
+When you all need to work less, and can have a nice lazy stay-cation.

 Men, do some housework.
 It will keep you fit,